tejuscs/ADBD-Labs/adb-prov-cloud-vmc/adb-prov-cloud-vmc.md

             - OCPU count per VM: Specify the OCPU count for each individual VM.
 The minimum value is 5 OCPUs per VM.

-            - Database memory per OCPU (GB): The memory per OCPU allocated for the Autonomous Databases in the Autonomous VM CLuster.
+            - Database memory per OCPU (GB): The memory per OCPU allocated for the Autonomous AI Databases in the Autonomous VM CLuster.

-            - Database storage(TB): Data storage allocated for Autonomous Database creation in the Autonomous VM Cluster
+            - Database storage(TB): Data storage allocated for Autonomous AI Database creation in the Autonomous VM Cluster

     5. **Configure Automatic Maintenance:** Optionally, configure the automatic maintenance schedule by clicking Modify Schedule.